Demographics of the Supreme Court of the United States: White justices

-The majority of white justices have been Protestants of British ethnicity.
-There have been several justices of Irish or Ulster Irish descent, with William Paterson born in Ireland to an Ulster Scots Protestant family and Joseph McKenna, Edward Douglas White, Pierce Butler, Frank Murphy, William J. Brennan Jr., Anthony Kennedy, and Brett Kavanaugh being of Irish Catholic origin.
+The majority of white justices have been Protestants of British, Northwestern European, or Germanic descent.
+There have been several justices of Irish or Ulster Scots descent, with William Paterson born in Ireland to an Ulster Scots Protestant family and Joseph McKenna, Edward Douglas White, Pierce Butler, Frank Murphy, William J. Brennan Jr., Anthony Kennedy, and Brett Kavanaugh being of Irish Catholic origin.
 There have been five justices of French ancestry in John Jay, Gabriel Duval, Lucius Quintus Cincinnatus Lamar, Joseph Rucker Lamar and Amy Coney Barrett, with all except the Catholic Barrett being Protestants of Huguenot origins.
-Many justices – including John Jay, William Johnson, and Willis Van Devanter – have been of Dutch Protestant origin, whilst the only two Scandinavian Americans to serve on the court have been Chief Justices Earl Warren and William Rehnquist.
+Many justices – including John Jay, William Johnson, and Willis Van Devanter – have been of Dutch Protestant origin, while two Protestant Scandinavian Americans to serve on the court have been Chief Justices Earl Warren and William Rehnquist.

 Up until the 1980s, only eight justices of "central, eastern, or southern European derivation" had been appointed, and even among these justices, five of them "were of Germanic background, which includes Austrian, German-Bohemian, and Swiss origins (John Catron, Samuel F. Miller, Louis Brandeis, Felix Frankfurter, and Warren Burger)", with Brandeis and Frankfurter being of Ashkenazi Jewish descent, while only one justice was of non-Germanic, Southern European descent (Benjamin N. Cardozo, of Sephardic Jewish descent).
-Cardozo, appointed to the court in 1932, was the first justice known to have non-Germanic, non-Anglo-Saxon or non-Irish ancestry and the first justice of Southern European descent.
+Cardozo, appointed to the court in 1932, was the first justice who did not have a Northwestern European background.
 Both of Justice Cardozo's parents descended from Sephardic Jews from the Iberian Peninsula who fled to Holland during the Spanish Inquisition, then to London, before arriving in New York prior to the American Revolution.
 At least two, Abe Fortas and Arthur Goldberg, were of Eastern European Ashkenazi descent.

 Justice Antonin Scalia, who served from 1986 to 2016, and Justice Samuel Alito, who has served since 2006, are the first justices of Italian descent to be appointed to the Supreme Court.
 Justice Scalia's father and both maternal grandparents as well as both of Justice Alito's parents were born in Italy.
 Justice Ruth Bader Ginsburg was born to a Jewish father who immigrated from Russia at age 13 and a Jewish mother who was born four months after her parents immigrated from Poland.

-Amongst white ethnicities, according to a 1959 article, there had never been a Justice with any Slavic ancestry.
+Among white ethnicities, according to 1959 and 1979 articles by Schmidhauser, there had never been a Justice with any Slavic ancestry.
+That changed in 2005 with the appointment of John Roberts, whose mother was of Slovakian ancestry.